+The New Museum's exhibition will include work produced over the past twenty years in an immersive, interactive installation choreographed in collaboration with the artist.
+Höller will actively engage the Museum's architecture, with each of the three main gallery floors and lobby of the building presenting a focused selection of pieces that demonstrate different visual or experiential dimensions of his work.
+Included will be Höller's signature stroboscopic light installations; disorienting architectural environments; a spinning mobile; a spectacular mirrored carousel; a sensory deprivation pool; and a number of smaller works installed throughout the entire building.
 The selected works emphasize the experimental quality of Höller's work and reveal the complex universe of one of the most significant European artists to emerge in the past twenty years.
-Höller came to prominence alongside a group of artists in the 1990s including Maurizio Cattelan, Dominique Gonzalez-Foerster, Pierre Huyghe, Philippe Parreno, and Rirkrit Tiravanija who worked across disciplines to re-imagine the experience and the space of art.
-Höller stands out among this group for the manner in which his installations drew on the history and method of scientific experimentation to destabilize the viewer's perception of space, time, and the concept of self.
+He came to prominence alongside a group of artists in the 1990s including Maurizio Cattelan, Pierre Huyghe, Philippe Parreno, Rirkrit Tiravanija, and Andrea Zittel who worked across disciplines to re-imagine the experience and the space of art.
+Höller stands out among this group for the manner in which his installations drew on the history and method of scientific experimentation to destabilize the viewer's perception of physical space and time.
 In providing this first opportunity for the public here to examine the full scope of Höller's artistic experiments, the exhibition follows in the New Museum's long tradition of introducing the most adventurous international artists to an American audience.